jschen3/angular2_website/README.md

 Converting my website to angular 2.
-Alsow working on dynamic templates and components for reusability
+Also working on dynamic templates and components for reusability